 Stealth Health Foods

 The grocery store is a lot like high school.
 In one camp you have your popular foods, the edibles that get all the love for their good looks, perfect reputation and nutritional brawn.
-Everybody wants to be associated with them—you know, the ones we now call “superfoods”—the blueberries, salmon and green tea that so often overshadow less popular foods.
+Everybody wants to be associated with them—you know, the ones we call “superfoods”—the blueberries, salmon, chia and beets that so often overshadow less popular foods.

-Yet, like the nerdy kid in 10th grade, many foods cast aside for the latest Amazonian fruit d’jour can have huge potential.
+Yet, like the nerdy kid in 10th grade, many foods cast aside for the latest Amazonian fruit du jour can have huge potential.
 Science has demonstrated that there are a number of less flashy, and often less pricey, foods that contain an abundance of high-powered nutrients or antioxidants.